GSACTech/contest/README.md

 * To participate in this contest, users should develop a software analyzer using the provided [template](./example-analyzer)
-* They should accept the [assignment](https://classroom.github.com/a/S_09sdh2) and submit as a github repository which will be visible only to admins
+* They should accept the [assignment](https://classroom.github.com/a/S_09sdh2) and submit as a GitHub repository which will be visible only to admins

 ### To get all the requirements run the following script